dentarg/auth0-blog/_posts/2017-10-18-predictive-analytics-why-is-it-important.markdown

 ## Keep looking into the crystal ball

+{% include tweet_quote.html quote_text="When you start to see the power of what your data can do, you'll want to dive in with both feet." %}

 Predictive analytics isn't a short-haul adventure.
 And when you start to see the power of what your data can do, you'll want to dive in with both feet.